arcus/education_modules/growth_mindset/growth_mindset.md

 ### Growth Mindset

 "Everyone who knows this had to learn it at some point, so I can learn it too."
-"I have learned many new things in my life, so I can learn this new thing too."
+"I have learned many new things in my life, so I can learn this new thing as well."
 "If I practice I will get better."
-"If I fail, I will have learned something."
+"If I fail, I will learn something in the process."

+All of these statements, and the attitudes attached to them, are part of a framework that psychologists call a **growth mindset**.

+A growth mindset is the belief that "basic abilities can be developed through dedication and hard work—brains and talent are just the starting point." [^1] This can help you expand your skills regardless of whether you think you are good or bad at something.
+Consider two people looking at a collection of complicated problems with a growth mindset:

+- "I'm already good at that type of problem, so I'm going to see what I can learn from trying a different or harder type of problem."
+- "I don't know how to do that type of problem **yet** so I am going to break it into smaller chunks while I'm learning about it."

+Both of these people are going to come away from working on the problems with more knowledge and understanding than they started with.
+The first person might be able to solve a new type of problem, or identify how two types of problems differ, while the second person will be closer to solving the initial problem.

+[^1]: Dweck, C. (2015) Carol Dweck Revisits the 'Growth Mindset'.
+Education Week (https://www.edweek.org/leadership/opinion-carol-dweck-revisits-the-growth-mindset/2015/09?cmp=cpc-goog-ew-growth%20mindset&ccid=growth%20mindset&ccag=growth%20mindset&cckw=%2Bgrowth%20%2Bmindset&cccv=content%20ad&gclid=Cj0KEQiAnvfDBRCXrabLl6-6t-0BEiQAW4SRUM7nekFnoTxc675qBMSJycFgwERohguZWVmNDcSUg5gaAk3I8P8HAQ)

 ## Research findings